adiralashiva8/robotframework-examples/Z_README/z_rest_api.md

 Execution:

- - Single Test: Switch to specific folder in command prompt and execute following command
+ - Switch to specific folder in command prompt and execute following command
   > robot filename.robot

   > In current tests POST, PUT and DELETE methods are dependent tests, so execute full file at a time
      - `robot --outputdir results -T RESTAPI\* `